 Discuss Burnout Openly

-The World Health Organization defines burnout as a phenomenon that results as a reaction to repeated stress and manifests as loss of energy, increased desire to take a mental break from co-workers, feelings of negativity, and loss of productivity and/or efficiency in the workplace.
+The World Health Organization defines burnout as a phenomenon resulting as a reaction to repeated stress.
+Burnout manifests as a loss of energy, increased desire to take a mental break from co-workers, feelings of negativity, and loss of productivity and/or efficiency in the workplace.
 Exercising empathy with patients and engaging in conversation about their life issues, both positive and negative, lends to “compassion fatigue,” which compounds the overall feeling of career burnout.
 Employees may not realize they are dealing with burnout and may instead believe they are just struggling to keep up during stressful times.
 Staff members may feel less stressed when understanding the phenomenon they feel is well documented and felt by many others in the medical and dental field.
 Share signs and symptoms with your team so they can identify and label what they may be experiencing:

 - Headaches, body heat, and fatigue from added PPE